 Unfortunately, corridors generally fall short of the potential outlined above by CNU founder Elizabeth Plater-Zyberk and her husband Andrés Duany.
 When corridors prioritize the movement of cars as quickly as possible, they fail to provide safe or comfortable pathways for pedestrians or bikes - making them incredibly dangerous while also having a significantly negative impact on health and local economic activity.
 They are ugly, scary, and ubiquitous.

-In Charlotte, the city is investing $38.5 million to bring the idea of "connector" back to corridors through their Corridors of Opportunity program, using the design of the corridors to directly address housing equity, economic development, safety, mobility, access to nature, and promoting local identify.
+In Charlotte, the city is investing $38.5 million to bring the idea of "connector" back to corridors through their Corridors of Opportunity program, using the design of the corridors to directly address housing equity, economic development, safety, mobility, access to nature, and promoting local identity.

 What does the Charter say?